|Tour ID: CS02||

 Topola and Oplenac - Royal Heritage Tour

-In the heart of Serbia, pleasant region of Šumadija, we visit Topola, area where rebellion against the Ottoman rule started in 1804.
-For centuries, Serbs dreamed of Liberty.
+In the heart of Serbia, pleasant region of Šumadija, we visit Topola, area where uprising against the Ottoman rule started in 1804.
+Serbs dreamed of Liberty for almost 500 years.
 One brave man, Karageorge ('Black George') led them to fulfill this dream...

 Drive to Topola.
-Upon arrival visit to the Church of Our Lady from 1813, Karageorge's endowment, and his Residence, which is today a museum of the First Serbian Uprising and it's leader who established the Royal House of Karadjordjevic.
+Upon arrival visit to the Church of Our Lady from 1813, Karageorge's endowment, and to his Residence, which is today a museum of the First Serbian Uprising and it's leader who established the Royal House of Karadjordjevic.

 Return to Belgrade and your hotel.
 End of service.

-Duration approx. 8 hours.
+Duration approx. 9 hours.